ivanbarto/havas-assignment/README.md

 In this assessment, it is redundant because the screen only shows the paginated list, and loading/error states are handled directly in the adapter (using the paging library’s LoadState), but for demo purposes I’ve added the screen state management.

 An Interactor was added to separate concerns even more.

-I've also changed how the Composable view is used (removing the `XML layout` and using `ComposeView` directly)
+I've also changed how the Composable view is used (removing the `XML layout` and using `ComposeView` directly).
+Some general improvements were made as well.

 # Memory Leaks Examples
 There are 3 memory leaks examples divided into 2 classes.
 Let's have a look: